janaja92/psy300_tut/book/introduction.md

 # <i class="fas fa-hand-sparkles fa-fw"></i> Welcome to psy300!

-This book contains the materials for the *Statistical Methods* Course of the Data Science and Machine Learning Master's Programme ad Carl von Ossietzky Universität Oldenburg.
+This book contains the materials for the *Statistical Methods* Seminar of the Data Science and Machine Learning Master's Programme at Carl von Ossietzky Universität Oldenburg.
 We will explore and discuss the contents of the lecture in a practical way using Python.

 ## Table of contents